Bferg2002/tdd-lab-design-your-own-object/README.md

-# TDD Lab — Design Your Own Domain Object
+# TDD Lab — Design Your Own Object

 In this lab you will design and build your own Java class from scratch and write tests for it using everything you learned in class — including JUnit 5 and JaCoCo for coverage reporting.